rufuspollock/ux-patterns/typography.markdown

+---
+layout: default
+title: Patterns - Typography
+---

-A listing and discussion of typography and typographical layouts that make for good UX.
+This page lists typography and typographical layouts that make for good UX and great sites.
 Primarily a list of examples.

-## Suggestions
+## Typography Suggestions

 ### PT Sans Narrow